Dreaming of Words

 Dreaming of Words is a 2021 Indian documentary film directed and produced by Nandan.
+The documentary traces the life and work of Njattyela Sreedharan, a fourth standard drop-out (roughly equivalent to fourth grade in American or Canadian schools), who compiles a dictionary connecting four major Dravidian languages.

 Dreaming of Words has received numerous accolades including National Film Award for Best Educational/Motivational/Instructional Film (2020) awarded to Nandan as both director and producer at the 68th National Film Awards.
-The documentary traces the life and work of Njattyela Sreedharan, a fourth standard drop-out, who compiles a dictionary connecting four major Dravidian languages.

 Synopsis

 Njattyela Sreedharan, a fourth standard drop-out, compiles a dictionary connecting four major Dravidian languages.
 Travelling across four states and doing extensive research, he spent twenty five years making the multilingual dictionary.
 This unique dictionary offers a comparative study of Malayalam, Kannada, Tamil and Telugu.
 Dreaming of Words traces Sreedharan's life, work, love for languages and the struggles to get the dictionary published.
 The film also explores the linguistic and cultural diversity in India.

 People featured

 The documentary follows Njattyela Sreedharan's unparalleled determination to compile his 'Dictionary of Four Dravidian Languages'.

 The film also features P. K. Pokker, former director of Kerala Bhasha Institute, who decided to publish Sreedharan's Tamil - Malayalam dictionary in 2012 and K. P. Mohanan, the secretary of Kerala Sahitya Akademi.

 Also featured in the documentary are Seetharam Master, N. P. Usha and K. K. Ramesh.